Frequently Asked Questions for International Students and Athletes

 You will experience extreme heat in August with temperatures reaching 100◦F for multiple days.
 A mild fall during the months of Sept.-November.
 Cold winter months from December through February.
 Rainy season in March-May.

-All essential items can be purchased at Wal-Mart which is located directly across from campus.
+All essential items can be purchased at Walmart or Aldi.
+Both are located near campus.

 Scholarships are for a fall and spring semester period and renewable for a second year at the discretion of the coach and athletic department based on academic and athletic performance.

-After discussions with your coach and athletic director, you may be responsible to breaking an apartment lease and could possibly move in with another roommate.
+After discussions with your coach and athletic director, you may be responsible for breaking an apartment lease and could possibly move in with another roommate.

 One of the best ways to set up a bank account is to find out which banks in Union will accept monetary wires from foreign countries in order for your family to send you money with minimal fees.